xwanaf/UniGeneX_reproducibility/README.md

 # UniGeneX_reproducibility

-This part now merged to UniGeneX package, please visit https://github.com/xwanaf/UniGeneX or https://unigenex.readthedocs.io/en/latest/
+This part has now been merged into the UniGeneX package; please visit https://github.com/xwanaf/UniGeneX or https://unigenex.readthedocs.io/en/latest/